Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- Among qualified hitters in MLB, his batting average ranks 32nd, his on-base percentage ranks 93rd, and he is 26th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 36th in batting average, 97th in on-base percentage, and 27th in slugging.

+- Arenado has reached base via a hit in 88 games this season (of 128 played), and had multiple hits in 37 of those games.

-- In 39.4% of his games this season, Arenado has had at least one RBI.
-He's picked up more than one in 18.1% and driven in three or more of his team's runs in 10 contests.
+- Arenado has driven in a run in 50 games this year (39.1%), including 23 games with more than one RBI (18.0%).
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.